lambdaworks/zio-elasticsearch/docs/overview/aggregations/elastic_aggregation_stats.md

 title: "Stats Aggregation"
 ---

-The `Stats` aggregation is a multi-value metrics aggregation that provides statistical information (count, sum, min, max, and average of a field) over numeric values extracted from the aggregated documents.
+The `Stats` aggregation is a multi-value metrics aggregation that provides statistical information (count, sum, min, max and average of a field) over numeric values extracted from the aggregated documents.

 In order to use the `Stats` aggregation import the following:
 ```scala